 The term hacker is used to describe someone who breaks into a computer or network to steal information such as personal data, credit card information.
 Their motivation can be linked to identity theft or financial gain.
 Security researchers are denouncing that computer systems attacks are on the rise.

-In a previous article, we discussed how SMEs are most vulnerable when it comes to cloud security.
-SMEs are often a target for hackers because it’s much easier to gather information about smaller businesses than it is their larger counterparts.
-They don’t need as much information to hack into smaller businesses.
-They are agile, creative and they act fast.
-The best line of defence to hackers is to think like one.
-The following is an introduction to how hacking works in 7 steps:
+SMEs are most vulnerable when it comes to cloud security.
+They are often a target for hackers because it’s much easier to gather information about smaller businesses than it is their larger counterparts and hackers don’t need as much information to hack into smaller businesses.
+Cyber criminals are agile, creative and they act fast and the best line of defence to hackers is to think like one.

 Scanning is a process where a hacker will probe for information about the target system.
 The hacker has three scans in their toolkit: port, network, and vulnerability scans.
 Hackers use port scanning to find any “open doors” they could use to gain ingress to the system or network.
 This includes network scanning to identify any active hosts on the networks, and vulnerability scanning to assess if a host or network has any weaknesses.